lutris/docs/InstallingDrivers.md

     sudo zypper in kernel-firmware-intel libdrm_intel1 libdrm_intel1-32bit libvulkan1 libvulkan1-32bit libvulkan_intel libvulkan_intel-32bit

-### NVidia
+### NVIDIA

-The closed source NVidia dirver is not available by default.
+The closed source NVIDIA driver is not available by default.
-Please check which NVidia GPU you have and run one of the following One-Click Installers.
+Please check which NVIDIA GPU you have and run one of the following One-Click Installers.

-Those will then add the required official NVidia driver repository from https://download.nvidia.com/opensuse/ and install the required nvidia driver package.
+Those will then add the required official NVIDIA driver repository from https://download.nvidia.com/opensuse/ and install the required NVIDIA driver package.

 #### Geforce 600 series and later